Unseen DPRK & Entire Pyongyang Metro Tour With Mass Games

 Walk along the pier to Chok Islet where the locals will be fishing, drinking and enjoying BBQ – we’ll have the chance to eat some locally caught seafood on the pier!
-Optional 5 euros extra.
+Optional 40 RMB or 5 euros extra.

 Dinner at the famous Wonsan seafood restaurant, a local highlight.

-Drinks and overnight in Tongmyong hotel which overlooks the gorgeous bay.
+Drinks and overnight in Songdowon Hotel which overlooks the gorgeous Wonsan bay.

 Walk around the central square and near the port in the city and see the DPRK Mangyongbong-92 cruise ship with an explanation.

-Visit the former Railway Station Revolutionary site where an old Japanese built steam engine rests.
+Visit the former Railway Station Revolutionary site where an old Japanese built steam locomotive rests.

-Songdowan International Children’s Union Camp- This recently renovated summer camp was designed for children both in the DPRK and for international guests.
-It holds a small water park, dormitories, aquatic centre, aviary, track ‘n field and much more.
+Songdowan International Children’s Union Camp – This recently renovated summer camp was designed for children both in the DPRK and for international students.
+It holds a small water park, dormitories, aquatic centre, aviary, track ‘n field and more.